Privacy Policy

 • it is necessary to protect public health

-When we process your personal information for our legitimate interests, we will consider and balance any potential impact on you and your rights under data protection and any other relevant law.
+When we process your personal information for our legitimate interests, we will complete an assessment and consider and balance any potential impact on you and your rights under data protection and any other relevant law.
 Our legitimate business interests do not automatically override your interests – we will not use your personal data for activities where our interests are overridden by the impact on you (unless we have your consent or are otherwise required or permitted to by law).

 MSV will collect and use your information to enable us to respond to your enquiries, provide you with services and manage your relationship with us and to identify areas where we can improve the services we provide.